Cavalry draw: Use in media

 The characters Zorro (James Vega, played by John Carroll) in the 1937 film serial Zorro Rides Again, and Zorro (Diego Vega, played by Reed Hadley) in the 1939 film serial Zorro's Fighting Legion, both carry their pistol in a cavalier holster, with a sword and/or whip in the other hand.

 The villain Liberty Valance uses the strong side cavalry draw in John Ford's The Man Who Shot Liberty Valance (1962).

 The character of Sam Chisolm (played by Denzel Washington) in the 2016 movie The Magnificent Seven plays a bounty hunter and gunfighter who carries his pistol in a cavalier holster.
 It was alluded that the character fought for the Union in the Civil War.

 The character of Rick O'Connell (played by Brendan Fraser) in the 1999 movie, The Mummy, uses this draw technique with guns on both left and right sides.

 The primary antagonist character, Charlie Prince (played by Ben Foster) in the 2007 film 3:10 to Yuma carries two Smith & Wesson Model 3 Schofield Revolvers both worn in cavalry draw holsters.

-Several characters in video game Red Dead Redemption 2, and the Red Dead series, use the cavalry draw method, including Micah Bell (played by Peter Blomquist) and gang co-founder Hosea Matthews.
+Several characters in video game Red Dead Redemption 2, and the Red Dead series, use the cavalry draw method, including Micah Bell (played by Peter Blomquist) and gang co-founder Hosea Matthews (played by Curzon Dobell).

 Wild Bill Hickok, as portrayed in the television show Deadwood, also uses the cavalry draw, which is seen 57 minutes into the first episode.